Failure to Thrive (FTT)

 Treating failure to thrive may vary from case to case.
 Treatment may involve a regiment of nutritional counseling for catch-up growth.
 Some treatment possibilities may include:

 - Lactation support

 - Consumption of higher-calorie foods

 In severe cases, a child may require a nighttime feeding tube to administer liquid nutrients, or sometimes, hospitalization.
 The primary goal of treatment is to provide nutrition for the child to promote long-term growth and development while also providing parental support in any form necessary.
 If you have questions about this treatment for your child, please consult your GI Alliance gastroenterologist.

 Treatment to help infants gain weight

-If your infant or toddler has been diagnosed with Failure to Thrive (FTT), you might be worried or concerned about your child's wellbeing.
+If your infant or toddler has been diagnosed with failure to thrive, you might be worried or concerned about your child's wellbeing.
 The expert gastroenterologists at GI Alliance aim to provide patients and their families with skilled care that upholds the highest in clinical standards.
-If you have questions about your child's treatment for Failure to Thrive, then please speak to your local GI Alliance location for more information.
+If you have questions about your child's treatment for failure to thrive, then please speak to your local GI Alliance location for more information.